Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Preliminaries

 \subsection{Compact Polyhedra, Finite $T_0$-spaces and Posets}

 Our broader aim is to compute a clustering of a finite set of points sampled from a compact polyhedron, based on the coarsest $\Fcal$-stratification of a finite $T_0$-space built from the point set.
 In this paper, we avoid discussion of sampling theory, and assume the finite point set forms the vertex set of a triangulated compact polyhedron.
-The finite $T_0$-space is the set of simplices of the triangulation, with the corresponding partial order.
+The finite $T_0$-space is the set of simplices of the triangulation, with the corresponding partial order given by the face/coface relation ($\tau\le\sigma$ if simplex $\tau$ is a face of simplex $\sigma$).
 To describe this correspondence in more detail, we first consider the connection between compact polyhedra and finite simplicial complexes.
 We then consider the correspondence between simplicial complexes and $T_0$-topological spaces.

 \para{Compact polyhedra and triangulations.} A \emph{compact polyhedron} is a topological space which is homeomorphic to a finite simplicial complex.
 A \emph{triangulation} of a compact polyhedron is a finite simplicial complex $K$ and a homeomorphism from $K$ to the polyhedron.